aljazerzen/articles/prql-2/functional-database.md

 ```
 (my_function arg1 arg2 arg3)
 ```
-It may look strange because function name is within the parenthisis and there is no commas between arguments.
+It may look strange because function name is within the parenthesis and there is no commas between arguments.
 But trust me, there are benefits to this syntax.

-Firstly, when the call has no arguments, the parenthisis can be ommited:
+Firstly, when the call has no arguments, the parenthesis can be omitted:
 ```
 (my_function) == my_function
 ```
 which feels very natural because of the similar behavior with expressions.
 As intended, function call with no argument and a plain reference to the function are expressed with the same syntax.

-Let's extend this behavior and allow allow bare function calls in a few places where they cannot become ambigious:
+Let's extend this behavior and allow allow bare function calls in a few places where they cannot become ambiguous:
 ```
 # a list:
 [my_function arg1 arg2 arg3, my_function arg4 arg5 arg6]